GLOBAL MARKETS-Asian shares under pressure, Indian currency buckles

 roller-coaster on Friday, with India's rupee hitting a record

-The rupee fell to a record low of 62.03 to the dollar on
+The rupee fell to a record low as central bank measures to

 China's yuan meanwhile hit a record high against